Abigail Kinoiki Kekaulike Kawānanakoa: Family legacy and philanthropy

 Kawānanakoa was the president of the Friends of ʻIolani Palace from 1971 to 1998, succeeding her mother, who founded the organization.
 The palace was built by her adopted great-granduncle, King David Kalākaua.
 She was active in various causes for the preservation of native Hawaiian culture, including the restoration of 'Iolani Palace.

 Kawānanakoa was heiress to the largest stake in the estate of her great-grandfather, James Campbell, a 19th-century industrialist from Ireland.
 When the estate was converted into a corporation in 2007, her share was estimated to be about US$250 million.

 In 2013, Kawānanakoa requested to be buried in a new crypt at the Royal Mausoleum of Hawaii at Mauna ʻAla directly adjacent to the Wyllie Tomb.
 The request was approved by the State Land Board in April 2013, but the decision became controversial in the Hawaiian community.

 Kawānanakoa was a supporter of the Thirty Meter Telescope protests aimed at preventing the construction of the Thirty Meter Telescope at Mauna Kea.
 She also helped subsidize the annual cost of Merrie Monarch Festival.

+She also supported the Polynesian Voyaging Society (PVS).